 - 1. The "5% Policy" is a guide, not a rule. - 2.
 A member may not justify mark-ups on the basis of expenses which are excessive. - 3.
 The mark-up over the prevailing market price is the significant spread from the point of view of fairness of dealings with customers in principal transactions.
 In the absence of other bona fide evidence of the prevailing market, a member's own contemporaneous cost is the best indication of the prevailing market price of a security. - 4.
-A mark-up pattern of 5% or even less may be considered unfair or unreasonable under the "5% Policy."

-5. Determination of the fairness of mark-ups must be based on a consideration of all the relevant factors, of which the percentage of markup is only one."
+A mark-up pattern of 5% or even less may be considered unfair or unreasonable under the "5% Policy." - Determination of the fairness of mark-ups must be based on a consideration of all the relevant factors, of which the percentage of markup is only one."

-According to the Interpretive Memorandum, other factors to be considered when determining the appropriate level of mark-up are to include:
+Other factors to be considered when determining the appropriate level of markup are to include: